Former NFLer Antonio Brown turns himself in to police in Florida

 "I think it's much ado about nothing.
 We anticipate that charges will be dropped or he will be acquitted of all charges," Schwartzreich said.

-He said that the charges Brown faces carry a potential life sentence but the facts don't justify them.
+Schwartzreich said that the charges Brown faces carry a potential life sentence but that the facts don't justify them.

 "Mr. Brown's not guilty of a misdemeanor, let alone a life felony," Schwartzreich said.

-Police in Hollywood, Florida, said Wednesday that they got an arrest warrant for Brown, who played almost the entirety of his NFL career with the Pittsburgh Steelers.
+Police in Hollywood said Wednesday that they got an arrest warrant for Brown, who played almost all of his NFL career with the Pittsburgh Steelers.

-Brown’s trainer, Glen Holt, 35, was arrested after the alleged victim claimed that Brown and Holt had battered him, police said.
-The incident is said to have happened at Brown’s home about 2 p.m.
+Police said Brown's trainer, Glen Holt, 35, was arrested after Brown and Holt were alleged to have battered a person who NBC Miami reported is a truck driver.
+The incident is said to have happened at Brown's home about 2 p.m.
 Tuesday.

 Holt's attorney, Eric Rudenberg, has called the allegations overblown.
 The case against Holt is "something about tussling over keys to a truck," Rudenberg said.